syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Scrolling.md

 * Center: Scroll to make the row/column positioned at the center of the datagrid.
 * End: Scroll to make the row/column positioned at the end of the datagrid.

+Refer the below code snippet to scroll a column/row to a required position.

+{% highlight C# %}

+// To scroll a column to a particular position, dataGrid.ScrollToColumnIndex(7,scrollToColumnPosition: ScrollToPosition.Center);

+// To scroll a row to a particular position, dataGrid.ScrollToRowIndex(7,scrollToColumnPosition: ScrollToPosition.Center);

+// To scroll a cell to a particular position, dataGrid.ScrollToRowColumnIndex(7, 7, scrollToColumnPosition: ScrollToPosition.Center, scrollToRowPosition: ScrollToPosition.Center);

+{% endhighlight %}

 N> Programmatic scrolling is not applicable for rows and columns that are frozen in view.

 ## Vertical Over Scroll Mode